emilianoyoung/ai/_posts/2020-01-06-ai-stocks-the-real-winner-of-the-artificial-intelligence-race.md

 ---
 category: news
 title: "AI Stocks: The Real Winner of the Artificial Intelligence Race"
-excerpt: "I call this the AI Master Key.
-It is the company that makes the “brain” that all AI software needs to function, spot patterns, and interpret data.
-It’s known as the “Volta Chip” — and it’s what makes the AI revolution possible.
-Some of the biggest players in elite investing circles have large stakes in the AI Master Key ..."
+excerpt: "Many companies are vying to dominate the artificial intelligence (AI) space.
+The market is worth billions, and it’s only going to keep getting bigger.
+According to Grand View Research, by 2025 the global AI market is estimated to hit a stunning $390.9 billion!
+So, it’s no surprise that tech companies want a piece of the pie, and as big a ..."
 publishedDateTime: 2020-01-06T16:19:00Z
 sourceUrl: https://investorplace.com/2020/01/ai-stocks-real-winner-artificial-intelligence-race/
 ampUrl: https://investorplace.com/2020/01/ai-stocks-real-winner-artificial-intelligence-race/amp/
 cdnAmpUrl: https://investorplace-com.cdn.ampproject.org/c/s/investorplace.com/2020/01/ai-stocks-real-winner-artificial-intelligence-race/amp/
 type: article
-quality: 74
+quality: 72
 heat: -1
 published: false